-Students in Law Apps collaborate with their not-for-profit organisation to identify common legal problems that can be answered through a series of structured questions.
+Over the course of the semester between March and May, students in Law Apps collaborate with their not-for-profit organisation to identify common legal problems that can be answered through a series of structured questions.

 This involves visiting the organisations and meeting with key staff so that students understand the relevant needs and concerns of clients and the wider non-lawyer public.